Fever Tree

 Price: $35.00

-Prodded by former manager Scott Holtzman, in 1978 guitarist Michael Knust returned to Houston and resurrected Fever Tree with with singer Dennis Keller.
+Prodded by former manager Scott Holtzman, in 1978 guitarist Michael Knust returned to Houston and resurrected Fever Tree with with original singer Dennis Keller.
 Fronted by Keller and Knust with support from new members Kenneth Blanchet (bass), Pat Brennan (keyboards/vocals) and Robbie Parrish (drums), the group began playing around Houston and the Gulf Coast club circuit.
 Unfortunately personality issues reared themselves and within a year both manager Holtzman and Keller been fired.
-Keyboardist Brennan stepped into pick up the vocals.
-The resurrected line up managed to struggle through a four track EP "Return" and a live set (see below), before collapsing.
+Keyboardist Brennan picked up the vocals with the resurrected line up struggling through a four track EP "Return" and a live set (see below), before collapsing.

 left to right